GeoStat-Framework/GSTools/docs/source/index.rst

 We provide two possibilities to run GSTools in parallel, often causing a massive improvement in runtime.
 In either case, the number of parallel threads can be set with the global variable `config.NUM_THREADS`.
+If not set, all cores are used.
+When using conda, the parallel version of GSTools is installed per default.

 ***Parallelizing Cython***

-To enable the OpenMP support in Cython, you have to provide a C compiler and OpenMP.
+To enable the OpenMP support in Cython when using pip, you have to provide a C compiler and OpenMP.
 Parallel support is controlled by an environment variable ``GSTOOLS_BUILD_PARALLEL``, that can be ``0`` or ``1`` (interpreted as ``0`` if not present).
 GSTools then needs to be installed from source: